-Access DTF AID submenu from FREQ/DIST > DISTANCE > DTF AID.

-DISTANCE × START DISTANCE: Enters a start distance value for the measurement.
+START DISTANCE: Enters a start distance value for the measurement.
 The start distance must be shorter than the stop distance.

 STOP DISTANCE: Enters the stop distance for the measurement.
 The maximum stop distance is 1500 m.

-0mm Note that the maximum distance measurement (from start to stop) is dependent on frequency span and the number of sweep points.
-STOP DISTANCE UNITS: Selects distance units of meters or feet.
-2.600000 m UNITS START FREQUENCY: Sets the start frequency of the sweep range.
+Note that the maximum distance measurement (from start to stop) is dependent on frequency span and the number of sweep points.

+UNITS: Selects distance units of meters or feet.

+START FREQUENCY: Sets the start frequency of the sweep range.
 Selecting the plus (+) or minus (-) control moves the start frequency in discrete steps.

-Meters - STOP FREQUENCY: Sets the stop frequency of the sweep range.
+STOP FREQUENCY: Sets the stop frequency of the sweep range.
 Selecting the plus (+) or minus (-) control moves the start frequency in discrete steps.

-START FREQUENCY DATA POINTS: Sets the number of display point currently measured by the instrument.
-Note that increasing the number of display points can improve the resolution of measurements in addition to increase in sweep time.
-6GHz CABLE LIST: Opens a list of available cable specifications (see Figure 4-11 on page 4-15).
-DATA POINTS 315 When a cable is selected from this list, propagation velocity and cable loss are automatically set by the instrument.
+DATA POINTS: Selects the number of data points for the sweep: 130, 259, 517, 1033 or 2065.

+CABLE LIST: Opens a list of available cable specifications (see Figure 2-17 on page 2-21).

+When a cable is selected from this list, propagation velocity and cable loss are automatically set by the instrument.
 If the preselected values for propagation velocity or cable loss are changed, the analyzer will use "NONE" as the cable type.

-CABLE LIST CABLE LOSS: Manually enters a cable loss value.
+CABLE LOSS: Manually enters a cable loss value.

 PROP VEL: Manually enters a propagation velocity value.

-CABLE LOSS 0dB/m WINDOWING: Selects the windowing for the measurement: PROP VEL • Rectangular: Rectangular windowing shows the highest side lobe levels (worst) and the greatest main lobe resolution (best).
-1 • Nominal Side Lobe: Nominal side lobe windowing shows less side lobe levels than rectangular windowing (good) but lower main lobe resolution (very good).
-WINDOWING Nominal Side Lobe - • Low Side Lobe: Low side lobe windowing shows less side lobe levels than nominal windowing (very good) but lower main lobe resolution (good). • Minimum Side Lobe: Minimum side lobe windowing shows the lowest side lobe levels (best) but the least main lobe resolution (worst).
+WINDOWING: Selects the windowing for the measurement:

+- Rectangular: Rectangular windowing shows the highest side lobe levels (worst) and the greatest main lobe resolution (best). - Nominal Side Lobe: Nominal side lobe windowing shows less side lobe levels than rectangular windowing (good) but lower main lobe resolution (very good). - Low Side Lobe: Low side lobe windowing shows less side lobe levels than nominal windowing (very good) but lower main lobe resolution (good). - Minimum Side Lobe: Minimum side lobe windowing shows the lowest side lobe levels (best) but the least main lobe resolution (worst).

-Figure 4-3.
+Figure 2-10.
 DTF AID Menu